helloflask/bootstrap-flask/docs/macros.rst

                 using ``|urlize``.
 Is overruled by ``safe_columns`` parameter.
 Default is ``None``.
                 WARNING: Only use this for sanitized user data to prevent XSS attacks.
     :param show_actions: Whether to display the actions column.
 Default is ``False``.
-    :param model: The model used to build custom_action, view, edit, delete URLs.
+    :param model: An optional model used to build custom_action, view, edit, delete URLs.
+Set this if you need to pull the URL arguments from a different SQLAlchemy class indexed with the same primary key.
     :param actions_title: Title for the actions column header.
 Default is ``'Actions'``.
     :param custom_actions: A list of tuples for creating custom action buttons, where each tuple contains ('Title Text displayed on hover', 'bootstrap icon name', 'URL tuple or fixed URL string')